bbauska/Coursera-Bootstrap/readme.md

 Inside here file.

-You\'re beginning to see a pattern in the way things are specified here.
+You&apos;re beginning to see a pattern in the way things are specified here.

 When you specify the files here, you will say the source, and then in there you will specify dist CSS and then star dot CSS, and then the next